ncatlab/nlab-content/pages/4275.md

 * Wikipedia, _[Genus of a multiplicative series](http://en.wikipedia.org/wiki/Genus_of_a_multiplicative_sequence)_

-Discusison in terms of [[orientations in generalized cohomology]] is in
+Discussion in terms of [[orientations in generalized cohomology]] is in

 * {#AndoHopkinsRezk10} [[Matthew Ando]], [[Mike Hopkins]], [[Charles Rezk]], _Multiplicative orientations of KO-theory and the spectrum of topological modular forms_, 2010 ([pdf](http://www.math.uiuc.edu/~mando/papers/koandtmf.pdf))